BhuvanSaravanan/Zara-Sales-Analysis/README.md

 <img src="https://github.com/user-attachments/assets/95117c56-ac89-4356-9ec4-6e293c6d159a" width="1000" height="200">

 # Project Background
-Zara is a renowned multinational retail company founded in 1974 in Spain, as part of the Inditex group, which is one of the largest fashion retailers in the world.
-Zara specializes in fast fashion, offering trendy clothing, accessories, and footwear for men, women, and children.
-The brand is known for its ability to quickly bring the latest fashion trends from the runway to its stores, often with turnaround times as short as two weeks.
-With a commitment to sustainability, Zara has also been integrating eco-friendly practices into its operations, including using organic fabrics and reducing waste.
+Zara is a renowned multinational retail company founded in 1974 in Spain, as part of the Inditex group, which is one of the **largest fashion retailers in the world**.
+Zara specializes in **fast fashion, offering trendy clothing, accessories, and footwear for men, women, and children.**

+The brand is known for its ability to quickly bring the latest fashion trends from the runway to its stores, often with **turnaround times as short as two weeks**.
+With a commitment to sustainability, Zara has also been integrating **eco-friendly practices into its operations, including using organic fabrics and reducing waste.**

 # Data Structure Overview